Skip to main content

 How to Enroll

-Artists are invited to submit a short letter of interest and CV to education@tarragontheatre.com with the subject line MOVEMENT COURSE.
+Artists are invited to submit a CV and max 1-page cover letter explaining how the course might be helpful in their artistic development to community@tarragontheatre.com with the subject line ARTICULATION.

 For accessibility accommodations or to submit your application in an alternative format, please email or call Heather Caplap at education@tarragontheatre.com |(416) 531-1827 ext 249

-All applicants will be contacted by October 17
+All applicants will be contacted by end of February.

 Cost